PrioritySoftware/PrioritySoftware.github.io/_sdk/Interfaces-Duplicate-Docs.md

 Suppose you want to copy an entire sales order in order to create the same one for another customer.
-You can use the [form interface](Form_Loads "wikilink") to do this.
+You can use the [form interface](Form-Loads ) to do this.
 In the following example, a new sales order is opened for a customer that is received as input, copying the order items, unit price, discount, ordered quantity, order item remarks and order remarks.